-If you’re interested in buying your first drone but still unsure of how to get into this new – and quite expensive – hobby, you’ll be happy to know that you probably already own your first drone controller.
-Guessed it?
-Well, it’s your iPhone or iPad.
+If you’re interested in buying your first drone but still unsure of how to get into this new – and quite expensive – hobby, you’ll be happy to know that you probably already own your first drone controller: your smartphone.

-While professional drone pilots rely on sophisticated, expensive transmitters, a beginner or hobbyist can get away with using their iPhone or iPad to control their drones (phone drones), thanks to apps created by DJI – probably the biggest name in the drone world right now.
+While professional drone pilots rely on complicated and costly transmitters, a beginner or hobbyist can get away with using their smartphone to control their drones.

-The maximum transmission range while flying Spark with your phone over Wi-Fi is 100 m (262 ft), and 50 m (164 ft) in height.
-If you choose to buy the dedicated Spark controller – sold separately! – that range is extended up to 2,000 m (6,561 ft) all while maintaining a live video feed!*
+The maximum transmission range while flying Spark with your phone is 100 m (262 ft), and 50 m (164 ft) in height.
+If you choose to buy the dedicated Spark controller – sold separately – that range is extended up to 2,000 m (6,561 ft), all while maintaining a live video feed!*

 *Height limit = 500 m (1,640 ft)

 DJI has not only included all their signature GO 4 app features, found other drone products, but a lot of other bonus features as well.
 For example, there’s one button for takeoff and landing, full camera exposure controls, and the QuickShot mode, to name a few.

 QuickShot is a great feature on Spark and includes intelligent shooting modes like Rocket, Dronie, Circle, and Helix.
 Right from your fingertips, Spark will record a video according to the selected shooting mode and then automatically generate a 10-second short video.
 The video can then be viewed, edited, and shared to social media from the Playback menu on your phone’s screen!
 Plus, fun modes TapFly and ActiveTrack allow you to set up waypoints for Spark to follow or track an object/person automatically.